Quicklist: Types of Bathroom Showers

 Cost and Budget

 The cost of your new bathroom shower depends on many factors.

 Depending upon the type of shower you select, you can expect to pay anywhere from a few hundred dollars all the way up to $10,000 or more.

-Pre-fabricated showers are the must cheaper option.
+Prefabricated showers are a much cheaper option.
 Not only are they affordable upfront, but they also cost a lot less to install.
-In fact, installing a pre-fabricated shower can be a DIY job for those with a little experience.
+In fact, installing a pre-fabricated shower can be a DIY job for those with little experience.

 Custom showers, on the other hand, can get very expensive very fast.
 In addition to the high cost of materials, a custom shower usually needs to be installed piece by piece.
 It’s almost always a job for a professional contractor.

-And then there are any extras you might want.
+And then there are other extras you might want.
 Shower towers, LED lighting, and mist generators all cost more.

 The same goes for higher quality materials like stone or tile.
 Outfitting your bathroom shower with these is much more expensive than using fiberglass or acrylic.

 ImproveNet.com lists the national average for shower installation by a professional contractor at $2,749.